kercheval/GradleCMPlugin/README.md

-To create a validation pattern and version pattern to create a branch specific version (useful for hotfix branches, parallel development, etc.) but will grab the most recent tag from any branch.
-Note that the regex can be arbitrarily complex so you can any sort of tag filtering you want.
+To create a validation pattern and version pattern to create a branch specific version (useful for hotfix branches, parallel development, etc.) but will grab the most recent tag from any branch (named without numbers).
+Note that the regex can be arbitrarily complex so you can any sort of tag filtering you want as long as it is consistent with the version pattern.

 ```
 def currentBranch = 'release'